Limitless-TCG/lotp-docs/player/procedures.md

 ## Late Check-in

 In tournaments that require decklist submission and/or check-in, players that didn't do so in time are removed once the tournament starts.
-However, the tournament organizer may allow players to join late during the first two round.
+However, the tournament organizer may allow players to join late during the first two rounds.

 If you are in this situation, go to your dashboard, where you'll see the *Late Check-in* button.
 If you still need to submit your decklist, first do so, and then return to the dashboard.
 On there, you'll need to confirm that you want to be added back to the tournament.
 If you choose so, you will receive a loss for every round you missed, and appear in pairings starting from the next round.